getindiekit/indiekit/docs/concepts.md

 ## Content store

 A content store is a location where Indiekit can save post content and media files.
 This could be a Git repository, an FTP server or even a database.
-A content store plug-in provides this functionality.
+[Content store plug-ins](plugins/stores/index.md) add support for different services.

 For example, if you are saving your posts to the file system, install the [file system store](https://npmjs.org/package/@indiekit/store-file-system):